ndstavinski/molecool/README.md

 [![codecov](https://codecov.io/gh/REPLACE_WITH_OWNER_ACCOUNT/molecool/branch/master/graph/badge.svg)](https://codecov.io/gh/REPLACE_WITH_OWNER_ACCOUNT/molecool/branch/master)

 A python package for analyzing and visualizing xyz file.
-For MolSSI Best Practices Workshop
+For MolSSI Best Practices Workshop This is an example of a CMS python package created for the Buffalo 2020 bootcamp
 ### Copyright

 Copyright (c) 2020, Nicholas Stavinski